Maomao (The Apothecary Diaries): Popularity

 Maomao has been a popular character among cosplayers.

 In the 2024 Readers' Choice Awards from the website Anime News Network, Maomao won the category "Leading Woman of the Year" with the writer noting her victory was impressive as highly surpassed other famous female characters like Momo Ayase from Dandadan or Kumiko Omae from Sound!
 Euphonium.
 In the 2024 Anime Grand Prix, Maomao took fifth place in the Best Character category, eventually won in the following year while Aoi Yūki was awarded Best Voice Actor for her performance as Maomao.
 In February 2024, Maomao's image received an endorsement by the Japanese government appearing on the front cover of its public relations magazine featuring an interview with her voice actress.
 Merchandise based on Maomao and Jinshi's looks was produced.

-Maomao also placed third in Anime Corner's "Best Girl of 2023 Ranking" garnering 6.22% of the votes, she also placed third in Anime Corner's "Best Female Character of the Year Ranking" for 2024 garnering 8.55% of the votes.
+Maomao placed third in Anime Corner's "Best Girl of 2023 Ranking" garnering 6.22% of the votes, she also placed third in Anime Corner's "Best Female Character of the Year Ranking" for 2024 garnering 8.55% of the votes.
+She went on to win in the same award for 2025 garnering 13.55% of the votes.
 At the 9th Crunchyroll Anime Awards, Maomao was nominated for "Best Main Character".
 Three of Maomao's international voice actors were nominated for the "Best Voice Artist Performance" category, namely Aoi Yūki (Japanese), Gigi Patta (Portuguese), and Desireé González (Spanish); Yūki won the award, while Patta and González lost to Charles Emmanuel's Sung Jin-woo and Miguel Ángel Leal's Eren Jaeger, respectively.
+At the 10th edition, Maomao won "Best Main Character" and was nominated for "Must Protect at All Costs" Character.
+Five of Maomao's international voice actors have been nominated for "Best Voice Artist Performance", namely Aoi Yūki (Japanese), Emi Lo (English), Gigi Patta (Portuguese), Luna Fogu (Italian), and Desireé González (Spanish); Yūki won the award again, while Lo, Patta, González, and Fogu lost to Lucien Dodge, Charles Emmanuel, and Jose Antonio Toledano's Akaza, and Mosè Singh's Denji respectively.